awesomerank/awesomerank.github.io/lists/guillaume-chevalier/awesome-deep-learning-resources.md

 ## Books

 - [How to Create a Mind](https://www.amazon.com/How-Create-Mind-Thought-Revealed/dp/B009VSFXZ4) - The audio version is nice to listen to while commuting.
 This book is motivating about reverse-engineering the mind and thinking on how to code AI.
+- [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) - This book covers many of the core concepts behind neural networks and deep learning.
 - [Deep Learning - An MIT Press book](http://www.deeplearningbook.org/) - Yet halfway through the book, it contains satisfying math content on how to think about actual deep learning.
 - [Some other books I have read](https://books.google.ca/books?hl=en&as_coll=4&num=10&uid=103409002069648430166&source=gbs_slider_cls_metadata_4_mylibrary_title) - Some books listed here are less related to deep learning but are still somehow relevant to this list.